Goshenkata/SoftUniHomework/README.md

-This is where i'm going to upload my homework from SoftUni
+This is where i'm going to upload my homework from SoftUni, as well as some code from tutorials and such.
 # Certificates:
 * [Java Basics](https://softuni.bg/certificates/details/111980/cfe0b57d)
 * [Java Fundamentals](https://softuni.bg/certificates/details/119542/1e7e6d24)